Students have developed a nail polish called "Undercover Colors" that can detect the presence of drugs linked to date rape.

 These tests focus their attention on three to four drugs, GHB (y-Hydroxybutyric acid), Rohypnol or “roofies” (flunitrazepam), Xanax (alprazolam), and Special K (ketamine).
 All of these drugs can weaken your resolve, and knock you out at a high enough dosage.
 Even if these kits worked and were 100% reliable, this is a losing battle.
 Wikipedia lists over 100 benzodiazepines like Xanax and Rohypnol including phenazepam (which can cause you to black out for days) and etizolam.
 Going beyond benzos adds hundreds more sedatives/hypnotics like Benadryl (diphenhydramine) and Unisom Sleep Tabs (doxylamine) which can be bought over the counter.

 The designer drug explosions means that there’s an entire galaxy of drugs that are just a molecular tweak away.
 Rapists watch TV and read the Huffington Post.
 They will know when these things come out and they’ll adapt accordingly.
 So pack up a 40-pound combined gas chromatograph and the mass spectrometer, and let’s drop in a Raman spectrometer as well to test every drink and then learn to read the results.
 But this too, is futile.

-While interest in nail polish that detects common drugs used in date rape remains high, not everyone is pleased with the idea.
-Rape prevention advocates have posited that the nail polish drug detection system is a form of tacit victim blaming, suggesting the onus should not be on potential victims to prevent rape, as feminist writer Jessica Valenti explained in a column for the Guardian:
+While interest in nail polish and chips that detect common drugs used in date rape was initially high, not everyone was pleased with the idea.
+Rape prevention advocates posited that the nail polish drug detection system was a form of tacit victim blaming, one which suggested the onus should be on potential victims to prevent rape, as feminist writer Jessica Valenti opined in a column for the Guardian: